 K-Kare Home Improvements

-- Aluminum Siding in North Plains, OR
+- Aluminum Siding in Woodburn, OR

-- Composite Wood Siding in Carlton, OR
+- Composite Wood Siding in Monmouth, OR

-- Natural Slate Roofing in Woodburn, OR
+- Tile Roofing in Aurora, OR

 Locally owned & operated.
 We don’t use high pressure sales tactics and take pride in every project we undertake.
 We take the time to ask questions about your specific situation to find the best solution for your individual needs.
 Something as simple as returning your call or keeping you informed every step of the way matters as much to us as it does to you.
 Our reputation within the community is on the line every time we install a roof, replace windows and siding, remodel a room or paint a house.
 We are not willing to gamble that reputation by cutting corners, using sub-standard materials or rushing a job.
 You need a contractor who is going to perform the job correctly the first time and be around after the sale to warranty any future issues that may arise.
 References gladly provided.
 OR CCB# 215882